Persu1t/Alarm-Clock/README.md

 Features
 Set and delete alarms
 Display current time and day date
-Ring an alarm at a set time
+Alert an alarm at a set time

 Technologies I have used
 HTML